solidoss/solidframe/tutorials/aio_echo/README.md

 ## Next

-If you are interested on a higher level communication engine you can check out the echo tutorial which uses solid_frame_mprpc (Message Passing InterProcess Communication) library:
+If you are interested on a higher level communication engine you can check out the echo tutorial which uses solid_frame_mprpc (Message Passing - Remote Procedure Call) library:
  * [MPRPC Echo](../mprpc_echo)